dpsmith/linux/Documentation/security/launch-integrity/secure_launch_details.rst

 A memory region used by the MLE is above 4GB.
 In general this is not a problem because memory > 4Gb can be protected from DMA.
-There are certain buffers that should never be above 4Gb though and one of these caused the violation.
+There are certain buffers that should never be above 4Gb, and one of these caused the violation.
 This is most likely a configuration issue in the pre-launch environment.
 It could also be the sign of an attempted attack.

 ======  ==========================
 Name:   SL_ERROR_HEAP_INVALID_DMAR